martinezcoder/nvim-docker/README.md

 - Git, curl, ninja-build, gettext, cmake
 - Build tools (build-essential)
 - ca-certificates
+- ripgrep (for fast text searching with Telescope)

 This approach guarantees compatibility across all platforms and avoids issues with architecture-specific binaries or missing AppImages.
+Neovim is cloned and built from the official GitHub repository during the image build process.

 ```bash
 docker build --no-cache -t nvim-lua .